diggsweden/open-source-project-template/README.md

 ### Before version 0.1.0 is released

-Currently, the project is undergoing a feedback revision from Foundation for Public Code.
+Currently, the project is undergoing a feedback revision from Foundation for Public Code, and other initial improvements.
 After that, 0.1.0 will be tagged.

 ### Future